FrancescoCaracciolo/DivergenceMeter/README.md

     $$d = K_d \frac{Fa^{40}}{Im^{10}}$$

 #### Worldline Update
-In order to estimate the current worldine, we have to analyze news as soon as they arrive, and update the current divergence based on the independent divergence of those news.
+In order to estimate the current worldline, we have to analyze news as soon as they arrive, and update the current divergence based on the independent divergence of those news.
 For this purpose, a modified version of Weighted Online Gradient Descent is used.

 $$d(t) = d(t-1) - Im * \eta \nabla L(d(t-1))$$

 ## Credits
-- [Steins;Gate Wiki](https://steins-gate.fandom.com/wiki/Steins;Gate_Wiki) for some information about divergence
+- [Steins;Gate Wiki](https://steins-gate.fandom.com/wiki/Steins;Gate_Wiki) for some informations about divergence
 - [LuqueDaniel/Divergence-Meter](https://github.com/LuqueDaniel/Divergence-Meter/tree/master) for images and gifs
 - [SciAdv Series](https://wikipedia.org/wiki/Science_Adventure) for being peak